 Orlando Marijuana Defense Lawyer

 If you have been charged with any type of marijuana charge in Orlando please contact Chris S. Boatright, P.A. at 407-740-8300 to discuss what options may be available to get your marijuana charge dismissed or reduced.
-One way to get your marijuana charge dismissed is by completing a Pre-Trial Diversion program.
-Not every marijuana case is eligible for a Pre-Trial Diversion program.
+One way to get your marijuana charge dismissed is by completing a Pre-Trial Diversion Program.
+Not every marijuana case is eligible for a Pre-Trial Diversion Program.
+See below for information about Pre-Trial Diversion.

 Mandatory 1 Year Driver License Revocation